gkhabas76/qa_challenge/README.md

 * Screenshot diffing
 * Surprise us…

+## Technical questions
+Please additionally answer the following questions in a markdown file called `Answers to technical questions.md`.

+1. How long did you spend on the technical test?
+What would you add to your solution if you had more time?
+If you didn't spend much time on the technical test then use this as an opportunity to explain what you would add.
+1. What do you think is the most interesting trend in test automation?
+1. How would you approach adding automated testing to an existing (web) application with no existing E2E tests?
+Have you ever had to do this?

 ## How we're evaluating the result
 Prioritised from most important to least important, here are our evaluation criteria:
 1. **Acceptance Criteria**: Have all acceptance criteria been fulfilled correctly?